burlishridhar/Getting-and-Cleaning-Data-Course-Project/README.md

 STEPS INVOLVED IN THE ANALYSIS
 --------------------------------------------------------------------------------------------------------------------------
-The analysis is being performed in the following steps in the R Script.
-Please note that user input is only required at step 2 to run the file.
+The analysis consists of five basic steps whihc have been detailed below.

 Step 1 - Install and load the reshape2 package